daily-co/daily-python/docs/src/usage.rst

 and where `video_frame` is a :class:`daily.VideoFrame`.

+See :func:`daily.CallClient.set_video_renderer` for more details.

 Receiving audio from a meeting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Audio works a little bit different than video.
+Audio works a little bit differently than video.
 It is not possible to receive
-audio for a single participant instead all the audio of the meeting will be
+audio for a single participant; instead, all the audio of the meeting will be
 received.

-In order to receive audio from the meeting we need to create a
+In order to receive audio from the meeting, we need to create a
-:class:`daily.CustomAudioDevice`, think of it as a system speaker.
+:class:`daily.CustomAudioDevice`.
+Think of it as a system speaker.

-To create a custom audio device we need to initialize the SDK as follows:
+To create a custom audio device, we need to initialize the SDK as follows:

 .. code-block:: python